jacopofar/fleximatcher/README.md

 Retrieve the results
 ---------------------
-The most flexile method used to match patterns against a text is this:
+The most flexible method used to match patterns against a text is this:

 		/**